Illumina/akt/docs/unrelated.md

 ### stochastic approach

+For each sub-graph:

 1. Randomly select individuals within each sub-graph and remove their relatives
 2. Repeat 1. until all individuals are unrelated

-If the stochastic approach yields are larger unconnected set then that is returned, else the greedy result is returned.
+Repeat this *i* times, storing the largest unconnected set found.
+If the stochastic approach yields a larger unconnected set than the greedy approach then that is returned, else the greedy result is returned.

 Note this [maximal independent set problem](https://en.wikipedia.org/wiki/Maximal_independent_set) is NP-hard.